umalabs/correlated-authorization/README.md

 8. After an authorization assessment, it is positive, the AS-RO returns RPT.
 9. With the valid RPT the client tries to access the resource_uri to get or post data.
 10. The RS validates the RPT; it is valid, the RS allows access to the protected resource.

+#### *B. JWT Profile*

+&emsp;If the client cannot be registered at the AS-RO, consider the authorization flow listed in Appendix B. The JWT profile should only be used for immediate one-time access.

 ## VI.
 Push-Pull Trust Elevation